Why are we making a shoe?

 The most Earth-friendly shoe on the planet!

 - recycled tire sole

-- hand drawn logo & red sweet spot for kicking Nike’s ass
+- hand drawn red sweet spot for kicking Nike’s ass

 - designed by Vancouver-based footwear-guru John Fluevog